zereyf/chat-app/README.md

-# Unichat boilerplace
+# Chat-App

-This is a modded creat-react-app project.
+This is  creat-react- chat-app project.
 It comes with:

-- A manifest with correct packages
-- Useless files taken out
-- Needed folder structure
+- Firebase login authentication
+- Chat-engine api
 - CSS
+(start with : npm start)
+And dont forget ot change your private key, project-id in (chat.js) "# chat-app"